 Reaping is the process of plucking the crop from the soil when it is ready.
 This was tedious labor work before the combine was invented.
 After the invention, the combine helped replace manual labor which had to first work in the burning sun for hours.

 Sprayers are a common sight on any farm nowadays especially since the use of pesticides peaked.
 Pesticides that come in the liquid form need to be spread evenly over the field to achieve the desired effect.
-Similarly, herbicides also need to be sprayed evenly over plants and soil.
+Similarly, herbicides, a range of which can be found at farmer coop shops, also need to be sprayed evenly over plants and soil.
 Sprayers reduce wastage and increase efficiency.
 They can be worn as a backpack, can be attached to a vehicle, or can simply be handheld like a briefcase.

 A seed drill is a machine that replaces human effort in sowing seeds for crops.
 The objective of a seed drill is not only to reduce human effort but also to increase productivity.
 A seed drill is a machine and obviously shows much more precision while drilling holes and covering it in the desired depth with soil.
 The seeds are evenly spaced every time and the depth is never off the mark.
 This makes sure that no two crops grow too close to each other because if that happens then neither crop will be able to get full nutrition.

 A cultivator is a much more advanced form of harrow.
 Its main job is to till the soil but it does so in a very specific pattern.
 Cultivators are used before seeding to get the soil aerated and to get rid of the weeds as well as when the crop has grown.
 Modern-day cultivators are so advanced that they can till the soil while getting rid of the weeds without damaging a grown crop.
 There are many types of cultivators and they come with different attachment options depending on the type of soil and the specific functions a farmer desires.